-Borrowings under the Hayfin Credit Agreement bear interest, at the Company's election, at either (a) a base rate (equal to the highest of (i) the rate of interest per annum last quoted by The Wall Street Journal as the "Prime Rate" in the United States, (ii) the federal funds rate in effect on such day plus 0.50% and (iii) adjusted Term Secured Overnight Financing Rate ("SOFR") for a one-month tenor in effect on such day plus 1.00%), plus an applicable margin of 8.5%, or (b) adjusted Term SOFR for either a one-month or three-month tenor, as elected by the Company, and subject to a floor of 1.25%, plus an applicable margin of 9.5% (the "Applicable Margin"); provided, however, that upon, and during the continuance of, an Event of Default, the Applicable Margin shall increase by an additional 3% per annum.
-On the last day of each calendar month or quarter during the term of the Hayfin Credit Facility, the Company will pay accrued interest to Hayfin.
-The rate of interest in effect as of the Hayfin Closing Date and as of December 31, 2022 was 10.75% and approximately 13.9%, respectively.
-The Company is also permitted to pay "in kind" a portion of the interest on the Hayfin Loans for each monthly or quarterly interest period in an amount equal to 2.5% per annum, which is added to the principal amount of the outstanding debt under the Hayfin Credit Facility.
-From the Hayfin Closing Date through December 31, 2022, approximately \$3.0 million of interest was paid in kind and added to the balance of the outstanding Hayfin Loans.
+Borrowings under the Hayfin Credit Agreement bore interest, at the Company's election, at the adjusted Term SOFR for a one-month tenor, subject to a floor of 1.25%, plus an applicable margin of 9.5% (the "Applicable Margin"); provided, however, that upon, and during the continuance of, an Event of Default, the Applicable Margin would increase by an additional 3% per annum.
+On May 1, 2023 the Hayfin Credit Agreement was amended to reduce the Applicable Margin from 9.5% to 8.5%.
+On the last day of each calendar month prior to the Ares Closing Date, the Company paid accrued interest to Hayfin.
+The rate of interest in effect as of the Hayfin Closing Date, December 31, 2022 and the Ares Closing Date was 10.75%, approximately 13.7% and approximately 13.9%, respectively.
+The Company was also permitted to pay "in kind" a portion of the interest on the Hayfin Loans for each monthly interest period in an amount equal to 2.5% per annum, which was added to the principal amount of the outstanding debt under the Hayfin Credit Facility.
+From the Hayfin Closing Date through December 31, 2022, \$3.0 million of interest was paid in kind and added to the balance of the outstanding Hayfin Loans.

-On the Hayfin Maturity Date, the Company will pay Hayfin the entire outstanding principal amount underlying the Hayfin Loans and any accrued and unpaid interest thereon, as well as an exit fee of 1.0% of the outstanding principal amount being paid.
-This exit fee is recorded separately as a non-current liability on the accompanying consolidated balance sheet as of December 31, 2022.
-Prior to the Hayfin Maturity Date, there are no scheduled principal payments on the Hayfin Loans.
-The Company may prepay outstanding principal on the Hayfin Loans at any time and from time to time upon five business days' prior written notice, subject to the payment to Hayfin of, (A) any accrued but unpaid interest on the prepaid principal amount plus (B) an early prepayment fee in the amount equal to (i) 7.0% of the prepaid principal amount, if prepaid on or prior to the first anniversary of the Hayfin Closing Date, (ii) 3.0% of the prepaid principal amount, if prepaid after the second anniversary of the Hayfin Closing Date and on or prior to the third anniversary of the Hayfin Closing Date.
-In addition, for any prepayments of principal or payment of principal on the Hayfin Maturity Date, the Company is also required to pay the exit fee.
+On the Ares Closing Date, the Company paid Hayfin the entire outstanding principal amount underlying the Hayfin Loans and all accrued and unpaid interest thereon, as well as the exit fee of 1.0% of the outstanding principal amount paid.
+This exit fee had been recorded separately as a non-current liability on the accompanying consolidated balance sheet as of December 31, 2022.
+In accordance with the terms of the Hayfin Credit Agreement, the Company also paid Hayfin the early prepayment fee in the amount equal 7.0% of the prepaid principal amount of \$158.6 million, or \$11.1 million.